Dean Horridge 0:00

 Yeah, so it’s always a good time to start a business during lockdown.
-But I was approached by my co founder about this venture and we discussed it, and he came up with the idea of these online books and resources to support children.
-I thought about it for a period of time and said, actually, I think we could turn this into a business.
-So it’s called the Social Book Club, and in essence it’s an online library, educating children on the difficulties they face in the world.
+But I was approached by my co-founder about this venture, and we discussed it, and he came up with the idea of these online books and resources to support children.
+I thought about it for some time and said, actually, I think we could turn this into a business.
+So it’s called the Social Book Club, and in essence, it’s an online library, educating children on the difficulties they face in the world.
 So very much still supporting children and young children.
-And what we do is we create, we write, and we illustrate books ourselves, as well as having authors around the world, in subject matters that supports to PHSE in school.
-But more importantly for me, topics that children find very stressful and cause anxiety in a world we live in today, like bullying, COVID, and books like that.
-There’s a lot of subjects that parents find difficult to talk to children about, but also school find it difficult to talk to children about.
-There’s books on recycling, we think a seven year old knows what recycling is about?
-Well, a lot of them actually think it’s a blue box you open and put plastic in.
-But there’s a lot more to it, so we illustrate the books in a child centric way.
-It goes through the story of why we actually recycle, and it’s got a turtle in there, and what could happen to the turtle if we don’t recycle, and the kids get it.
-So that’s really educating the children in and around that space, as well as providing virtual workshops for schools supporting them on those difficult subjects.
+And what we do is we create, we write, and we illustrate the books ourselves, as well as having authors around the world, in subject matters that supports PHSE in school.
+But more importantly for me, topics that children find very stressful and cause anxiety in a world we live in today, like bullying and COVID.
+There are lots of subjects that not only parents but also schools find difficult to talk to children about.
+There are books on recycling, and we think a seven-year-old knows what recycling is about?
+Well, a lot of them think it’s a blue box you open and put plastic in.
+But there’s a lot more to it, so we illustrate the books in a child-centric way.
+It goes through the story of why we recycle, and it’s got a turtle in there, and what could happen to the turtle if we don’t recycle, and the kids get it.
+So that’s educating the children, as well as providing virtual workshops for schools supporting them on those difficult subjects.
 So it’s a very passionate, very difficult time to start a business.
-We’ve got some investment up front, which has helped us and who knows, it could be a global sensation because it can work in any country that speaks the English language.
+We’ve got some investment upfront, which has helped us and who knows, it could be a global sensation because it can work in any country that speaks the English language.

 James Moore 49:03

 Yeah, I’m sure it will be successful.
-In terms of just digging a little bit deeper into the service, you said it was online books, is that on tablet?
+In terms of just digging a little deeper into the service, you said it was online books.
+Is that on a tablet?
 How do they access that?

 Dean Horridge 49:19

-Yeah good question, so it’s a subscription based model.
-So schools will sign up to get all access to up to 200 books that they use as part of their learning for the children.
-A parent can sign up for £7.99 a month and have access to the same books and same resources, so they could support the children through home learning.
-So very low end sort of subscription based model.
-We’re looking for also partners, so if any of your listeners have the ability to database with parents, that think this is a great way of supporting their children, which it is.
+Yeah, good question.
+It’s a subscription-based model, so schools will sign up to get all-access to up to 200 books that they use as part of their learning for the children.
+A parent can sign up for £7.99 a month, and have access to the same books and same resources, so they could support the children through home learning.
+So very low-end sort of subscription-based model.
+We’re also looking for partners, so if any of your listeners can database with parents that think this is a great way of supporting their children, which it is.
 We’re launching next week with Waitrose as our first partner, and we’re talking to Virgin and Sky.
-We’re open to move those forward supporting this, because it’s great employee benefit for one because they’ve got parents with children.
+We’re open to moving those forward supporting this because it’s a great employee benefit for one.
 But also, it’s a great initiative to broaden out to people’s databases, and our model’s very simple.
 If you sign up someone tomorrow for £7.99, you get £2 of that £7.99 per month.
-So for a partner supporting this sort of initiative, it’s a good revenue stream, if you have a good database.
+So for a partner supporting this sort of initiative, it’s a good revenue stream if you have a good database.

 James Moore 50:20

-100%, and I’m sure a lot of our listeners would be interested in that obviously, with the work they’re doing in the community and with families.
+100% and I’m sure many of our listeners would be interested in that obviously, with the work they’re doing in the community and with families.
 So if we wanted to set that up, how do they contact you for that?
 Is it through the team or the website?

-Yeah, go to thesocialbookclub.com, you’ll see the website and you can have a look at our contact details there, I’m more than happy for your listeners to get my details and talk to me direct about opportunities.
-Or even just with questions following this interview now, I’m always open for supporting people in the sector.
+Yeah, go to thesocialbookclub.com, you’ll see the website, and you can have a look at our contact details there.
+I’m more than happy for your listeners to get my details and talk to me directly about opportunities.
+Or even just with questions following this interview now, I’m always open to supporting people in the sector.
 So please, have that as an option.